Samuelms46/RAG-System/README.md

 - ChromaDB for vector storage capabilities
 - Streamlit for the intuitive UI framework
 - LangChain for RAG pipeline components
+- EON Reality White paper used in this project

 ## 📞 Contact